HubSpot adds Operations Hub to drive revenue ops shift

 Organizations see shifts

 Just about every provider of a CRM platform is now trying to drive some level of unification across sales, marketing, and service functions.
-As a provider of a CRM platform that many organizations already rely on to drive marketing automation, Hubspot sees an opportunity to expand its reach.
+As a provider of a CRM platform that many organizations already rely on to drive marketing automation, HubSpot sees an opportunity to expand its reach.

 Many organizations are just coming to terms with Revenue Ops as a concept, and it’s not always clear who is in charge of the area.
 However, the title chief revenue officer is starting to supplant more mundane titles, such as vice president of sales.